 Daiwa Single Pole Sock – My Best Lightweight Pick!

-The Daiwa Single Pole Sock is a step up from the Tubertini Pole Holder while featuring a very similar design and still being ridiculously affordable.
+The Daiwa Single Pole Sock is a step up from the Tubertini option, featuring a similar design and still being ridiculously affordable.

-When you buy something from Daiwa, you know you’re getting a quality product and the same goes for the Daiwa Single Pole Sock.
-Made from PU/Polyester/Eva Foam/Metal, this is made to last and to ensure your pole stays safe and protected.
+When you buy something from Daiwa, you know you’re getting a quality product; the same goes for the Daiwa Single.
+Made from a combination of PU, polyester, Eva foam, and metal, this is made to last and to ensure your pole stays safe and protected.

 The padding around the rim is excellent, as is the netting, plus adding it to a stand or seat box couldn’t be easier.
-To add to the great features, it is also very small and light so it won’t weigh you down unnecessarily.
+To add to the great features, it is also very small and light, so it won’t unnecessarily weigh you down.

 Pros